Google donates $11.5 million to fight modern slavery

-Google Inc is donating $11.5 million (7.4 million pounds) in grants to fight modern slavery and its hold on 27 million people worldwide, the technology company said on Wednesday.
+Google Inc is making $11.5 million in grants to fight modern slavery and its hold on 27 million people worldwide, the technology company said on Wednesday.

 The donation is believed to be one of the largest corporate initiatives ever to fight slavery.